-Lethal Enforcers is such an obvious spawn of 70’s – 80’s’s crime drama cinema that I remember standing in the arcade, looking at the cabinet for the first time, and announcing “It’s about fuckin’ time!”
+Lethal Enforcers is such an obvious spawn of 70’s – 80’s’s crime drama cinema that I remember standing in the arcade, looking at the cabinet for the first time, and thinking “It’s about time!”
 The first scene in the game is the robbery of a bank that looks exactly like the one from Heat – though, to be fair, I suppose all banks really look the same.
-Regardless, who hasn’t been standing in line at a bank, looking around at all the glass and places to hide, and drifted off into their own little mental action sequence?
+Regardless, I’m sure I’m not the only one who’s been standing in line, looking around at all the glass and places to hide, and drifted off into their own little mental action sequence.
 At least someone at Konami did.

 So if you’ve seen a Dirty Harry or Lethal Weapon movie ever – any one of them will do – then you know what to expect from this game.
 LE has you playing a detective of some sort, though you ultimately cause more homicides than you solve.
 You’re either tracking down an organized crime syndicate, or responding to a large number of coincidences; take your pick.
 However you want to explain it, you’ll be standing with a .38 special in middle of a bank robbery, airport hijacking, drug bust, etc.